Bobby Bowden, led Florida State football dynasty, dies at 91

 Bowden once quipped that his headstone would read, “But he played Miami,” a one-liner that came the day after the Hurricanes escaped with a 17-16 win in 1991 when the Seminoles missed a field goal wide right in the final seconds.
 Miami also won in similar fashion in 2002 when a field-goal try went wide left, much to Bowden’s chagrin.

-Bowden was also the patriarch of college football’s most colorful coaching family.
-Son Tommy Bowden had a 90-49 record at Tulane and Clemson, and son Terry Bowden was 47-17-1 at Auburn.
-Another son, Jeff, served 13 years coaching wide receivers for his father at Florida State and six seasons as offensive coordinator before he resigned in 2006.

-Jeff Bowden's time at Florida State was rocky and emblematic of the program's fall off in the early 2000s.
-Florida State’s offense had slumped to its lowest production in a quarter century and Jeff Bowden was paid $537,500 to resign by boosters.

 Bobby Bowden left West Virginia to take over a Florida State program in 1976 that had produced just four wins the three previous seasons.
-The Seminoles went 5-6 in Bowden’s first year and never again experienced a losing season under a man who said he prepared for football games like World War II generals prepared for battles.
+The Seminoles went 5-6 in Bowden’s first year and never again experienced a losing season under Bowden.

-“You face similar tasks of motivation, preparation, teamwork, discipline,” Bowden said.
-“I probably get the most satisfaction out of putting in the strategies and watching them play out.”

 “The first championship was more of a relief,” Bowden said.
 “I think I was able to enjoy the second one a little more.”